We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - patient education and counseling

-The logistics depend on the kind of birth control a person wants and whether they have health insurance.
+The logistics of acquiring free birth control depend on the kind of birth control a person wants and whether they have health insurance.

-At the appointment, a person discusses their preferred choice with a doctor.
-The doctor does an examination, asks some questions, and may write the prescription.
-Some healthcare facilities may be able to provide the birth control right away.
+At the appointment, a person discusses their preferred method of birth control with a doctor.
+The doctor carries out an examination, asks some questions, and may write the prescription.
+Some healthcare facilities may be able to provide birth control right away.

-For people without insurance, the following places may have low-cost birth control options:
+For people without insurance, the following places may offer options for low cost birth control:

-- Community and nonprofit clinics: These offer low-cost or free contraceptives and family planning.
-Some clinics do this because they receive government funding through Title X. People can find a local Title X clinic through the Office of Population Affairs’ clinic finder.
+- Community and nonprofit clinics: These offer low cost or free contraceptives and family planning.
+Some clinics offer this service due to government funding through Title X. People can find a local Title X clinic through the Office of Population Affairs’ clinic finder.

-- Federally Qualified Health Clinics (FQHCs): These provide healthcare on a sliding scale, but not all FQHCs offer reproductive care.
-A person can find their closest FQHC and see which services it offers on the Health Resources and Services Administration website.
+- Federally Qualified Health Clinics (FQHCs): These provide healthcare on a sliding scale, though not all FQHCs offer reproductive care.
+People can use the Health Resources and Services Administration website to find their closest FQHC and see which services it offers.

-According to the organization, Medicaid provides coverage for more than 72 million people in the country.
+According to Medicaid, the organization provides coverage for more than 81 million people in the country.

 The birth control methods that Medicaid covers vary from state to state.
 The state’s Medicaid office can provide more specific information.

 People can purchase birth control online by registering with a telehealth company.
-Some offer a consultation with a doctor who issues a prescription.
+Some companies offer a consultation with a doctor who issues a prescription.
 The company may then send the prescription to a local pharmacy.
-Or, they may send the pills, for example, to the person’s house.
+Alternatively, they may send the medications to the person’s home.

 A telehealth consultation may be less expensive than a doctor’s visit.
-But these companies can only provide birth control that people can use without medical assistance, such as the pill.
-If a person wants an IUD, a diaphragm, or an implant, for example, they need to see an in-person healthcare professional.
+However, telehealth companies can only provide birth control that people can use without medical assistance, such as barrier methods or the pill.
+A person may need to see a healthcare professional in person to receive other forms of birth control, such as an IUD, diaphragm, or implant.

 The following are a selection of telehealth companies that offer birth control:

-- Pill Club: This company accepts customers with and without health insurance.
+- Favor: Formerly called Pill Club, this company accepts customers with and without health insurance.
 People with insurance receive free virtual consultations, prescription refills, and generic Plan B and condom add-ons.
 Those without health insurance can choose from a 1-year or 3-month supply of birth control.
-Learn more about the Pill Club here.
+Learn more about Favor here.

 - Planned Parenthood Direct: This is an iOS and Android app.
-Depending on a person’s state of residence, they can use it to receive prescriptions for birth control at their local pharmacy, as well as emergency contraception.
+Depending on a person’s state of residence, they can use it to receive prescriptions for birth control or emergency contraception at their local pharmacy.

 Some clinics also offer telehealth consultations for new and existing patients to discuss birth control.
 People can access these using mobile devices.